 We found 5 internists who accept Humana Premier near Statesboro, GA.

 Dr. Ogechi Mbakwe specializes in general internal medicine and practices in Statesboro, GA.
-She is in-network for Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-Dr. Mbakwe graduated from the University of Jos Faculty of Medical Sciences.
+She graduated from the University of Jos Faculty of Medical Sciences.
+Dr. Mbakwe honors Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Dr. Maria Moogerfeld is a Statesboro, GA physician who specializes in general internal medicine.
-She is rated highly by her patients.
-She takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+She accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.

 Conditions / Treatments